Fridge.com Logo

 2. Dark and Chilly: Your sauce would rather skip the beach.
 Keep it away from direct sun and the heat lamp store.
 A quiet fridge shelf does the trick.

 3. Freeze for a Rainy Day: Not using the sauce soon?
 Freeze it up!
 Ice cube trays make portion control a breeze.
 Once solid, toss those cubes in a freezer-friendly bag or container.
 Need more freezing smarts?
-Check our guide here.
+Check our guide best freezers for back to school.

 4. Peek In Often: Give your sauce a check-up every now and then for any funky changes in color, texture, or smell.